2 cups (280 g) all-purpose gluten free flour (I used Better Batter*), plus more for sprinkling

 1 teaspoon kosher salt

-6 tablespoons (84 g) unsalted butter, roughly chopped (about 1/2-inch dice will work) and chilled
+6 tablespoons (84 g) unsalted butter, grated or diced and chilled

 1 cup (8 fluid ounces) buttermilk, chilled